 Tell me, Jo,” she asked one September evening, “What’s this whole boxing thing about?”

-“I might have been an ‘athlete’ in my 20s, G, but I’m now in the best shape of my life…and I only seem to be getting better.”
+“I might have been an ‘athlete’ in my 20s, G, but I’m now in the best shape of my life…and I only seem to get better.”

-Geneviève bought a pair of gloves shortly after our discussion and the rest is history.
+Geneviève bought a pair of gloves shortly after our discussion, and the rest is history.
 In the beginning, she went to the gym once a week but now hits it up twice or more.
-On occasion, we train together—our sessions filled with cackling and groaning, verbal barbs, and the exchange of knowing glances behind Coach’s back.
-I may have liked this woman before she started boxing but now I can easily say that I adore her.
+Occasionally, we train together—our sessions filled with cackling and groaning, verbal barbs, and the exchange of knowing glances behind Coach’s back.
+I may have liked this woman before she started boxing but now I can easily say: I completely adore her.

-That’s because I’ve gotten to know Geneviève much better through our shared interest in boxing, and she is precisely the type of person I want in my corner.
-A force to be reckoned with, all her best traits are amplified when she puts on her gloves.
+That’s because I’ve gotten to know Geneviève much better through our shared interest in boxing,and she is precisely the type of person I want in my corner.
+A force to be reckoned with, when she puts on her gloves it seems to amplify her best traits.
 I get additional insight into her ferocious and complex character with every jab she lands and conditioning circuit she finishes.

-I think the majority of my admiration, however, stems from witnessing the changes she goes through and tenacity she displays in handling the ups and downs.
+I think my admiration, however, stems from witnessing the changes she goes through and tenacity she displays in handling ups and downs.
 Seeing her progress is inspiring.
 Geneviève has no qualms about charging headfirst into whatever intense torture Coach throws her way.

 My heart swells when I catch women churn like furies and bear down like hurricanes.

 Witnessing Geneviève knock down her fears also drives the following home: it’s never, ever, too late.
 We often forget this life is tremendously short.
-Only when crisis and heartbreak bring us to a halt do we reevaluate our priorities or reset our internal compasses.
+Only when crisis and heartbreak knock us to the ground do we reevaluate priorities or reset our internal compasses.
 But, without fail, this woman inspires me to reboot every goddamned day and crash like lightning.